Everything You Want to Know About Coherent Optics for Access Networks (But Were Afraid to Ask)

 Field Testing Analysis

-In the past year, CableLabs has thoroughly scrutinized FDX DOCSIS 3.1 technology in the field.
+In the past year, CableLabs has thoroughly scrutinized FDX DOCSIS technology (now a part of DOCSIS 4.0 technology) in the field.
 Test equipment and engineers have flown around North America performing analysis on real cable broadband networks, including both a newly constructed plant and coaxial cable that was installed back while I was in college (that coax is well past voting age…).
 Volumes of data were collected, such as technical parameters on various configurations and various weather conditions: data from real networks in the real world.

 And it works.
 The testing results were positive and in line with expectations, and products built to the specifications are expected to deliver the higher symmetrical bit rates associated with full duplex operation.
 Now, coaxial cable networks won’t be a limiting factor in getting to full duplex and the next generation of broadband services.

-Now that CableLabs has developed FDX DOCSIS 3.1 specifications, members can move forward with this exciting technology.
-Members can further benefit from the Kyrio testing services that provide all the engineering expertise and lab equipment needed for testing FDX DOCSIS 3.1.
+Now that CableLabs has developed FDX DOCSIS specifications (now a part of DOCSIS 4.0 technology), members can move forward with this exciting technology.
+Members can further benefit from the Kyrio testing services that provide all the engineering expertise and lab equipment needed for testing FDX DOCSIS (now a part of DOCSIS 4.0 technology).
 All the operator has to do is identify network segments where the work is to be performed.